-Creditability – on a very basic level, is this a company you can verify as relevant and trustworthy?
+Credibility – On a very basic level, is this a company you can verify as relevant and trustworthy?

-Company history – what are the origins of the company and in what direction does it look like it is headed?
+Company history – What are the origins of the company and what direction does it look like it’s headed?

-Work they have accomplished – what kind of work have they produced, who did they partner with in order to get it done?
-Are these affiliates you’d like to partner with or consider any possible conflicts of interest.
+Work they have accomplished – What kind of work have they produced and who did they partner with in order to get it done?
+Are these affiliates you’d like to partner with?
+Consider any possible conflicts of interest.

 This can give you a few advantages.
 First, before you even head out in the car you can evaluate the likelihood of candidacy they will have for YOU.
-Think of this a way of scanning their resume.
+Think of this as a way of scanning their résumé.
 Second, you arrive to the interview further prepared and knowledgeable.